pskbm/VivaChronicle/README.md

-# stauth-chat
+# Viva Chronicle
-A streamlit app using authenticator, antd ui and chat
+A streamlit multi-page app using authenticator compoinent.